-- Telework: Some employees can do all or part of their jobs from home or other remote location.
+- Telework: Some employees can do all or part of their jobs from home or another remote location.
 A telework program can increase efficiency of your office space, and can be administered on an as-needed basis depending on the employee's role.
-Teleworking is not a benefit, but rather a voluntary arrangement between the employer and employee. - Alternate scheduling: Allowing flexible start and end times can help employees avoid weekday peak-period traffic and align their work schedules with their bus or vanpool.
-This can also reduce stress on roadways, free up parking, and allow you to maximize your office space potential. - Compressed work week: Rather than splitting a 40-hour work week into five eight-hour days, you could allow employees to work four ten-hour days or some other variation that adds to 40.
-Some examples are listed below: - " 80 hours over nine days - " four ten-hour days - " three 36-hour days - Coworking: To accommodate employees in flexible scheduling programs, employers can provide a shared workspace for multiple employees.
+Teleworking is not a benefit, but rather a voluntary arrangement between the employer and employee. - Alternate scheduling: Allowing flexible start and end times can help employees avoid weekday peak-period traffic and align their work schedules with their bus, carpool or vanpool.
+This flexibility can also reduce stress on roadways, free up parking, and allow you to maximize your office space potential. - Compressed work week: Rather than splitting a 40-hour work week into five eight-hour days, you could allow employees to work four ten-hour days or some other variation that adds up to a full work week.
+Some examples are listed below: - 80 hours over nine days - four ten-hour days - three 12-hour days - Coworking: To accommodate employees in flexible scheduling programs, employers can provide a shared workspace for multiple employees.
 Rather than being tied to an individual workspace, employees can take any workstation in the office or other coworking location.